ErcoFeatures/Queue_Dashboard_services/README.md

 ## GOAL
-This project allows a user to create his own Queue and be able to track the list of members he is manages
+This project allows a user to create his own Queue and be able to track the list of members he is managing

 ## Available Scripts